Asian Art Newspaper explores the philosophy of Tantric, in an exhibition on show at the British Museum in Tantra Enlightenment to Revolution

 Centring on the power of divine feminine energy, Tantra also inspired the dramatic rise of goddess worship in medieval India and continues to influence contemporary feminist thought and artistic practice today, as can be seen in Sutapa Biswas’ paintings, Housewives With Steak Knives, which is also on show.
 The exhibition explores Tantra’s radical challenge to gender norms and its manifestation in Tantric Art.
 The Tantric worldview sees all material reality as animated by shakti – unlimited, divine feminine power.
 This inspired the dramatic rise of goddess worship in India and confronted traditional gender roles.
 Several representations of the goddesses Kali, Durga and Chakrasamvara are also included in the exhibition.
 The female principle is central to Tantric practice as it places the divine feminine on a seemingly higher place than the male aspect, with a vast body of Tantric texts dedicated to female deities.

-The exhibition closes with a focus on Tantra in the 20th century, showing Tantra’s modern re-imaginings in Asia as well as the West.
+The exhibition closes with a focus on Tantra and Tantric art in the 20th century, showing Tantra’s modern re-imaginings in Asia as well as the West.
 In the 1960s and 1970s, Tantric ideas and imagery inspired global counter-cultural movements, and had an important impact on the period’s radical politics.
 As Tantra has adapted and changed over the centuries, it has managed to retain its influence and relevance to the modern world.

 Read our related article on Tantra from May 2020 https://asianartnewspaper.com/tantra/